 The Masters Tournament is played annually at The Augusta National Golf Club, Augusta, Georgia.

-Typically the first Major of the season the Masters tournament is unique in that it’s the only major played at the same venue each year.
+2020 aside where the PGA schedule was impacted by the Covid-19 pandemic, The Masters is typically the first major golf tournament of the season and is also unique in that it’s the only major played at the same venue each year.